flatiron-labs/study_group_guide/README.md

 # Logistics

 ## Creating and Scheduling
-* Create a scheduled Zoom meeting using your WeWork zoom account
+* Create a scheduled Zoom meeting using your WeWork zoom account.
+When should you hold your study group?
+Literally any time!
+Online students have varied schedules, so whenever works for you is fine.
 * Visit Learn.co
 * Click the big green "create a study group" button
 * Fill out the form, including the Zoom link, and hit submit!